 7. What’s That Flower

 Unlike the other plant identifier apps that require a photo for identification, the What’s That Flower app uses a questionnaire to help you identify the plant.
-This is especially useful if you forgot to snap a picture of the plant.
+This is especially useful if you forgot to snap a picture of the plant or it was sort of an awkward time to reach over and take a photo.

 Some of the questions that the app uses to identify the plant are the color of the bloom, number of petals it had, characteristics of the plant, and even the environment the plant was growing in.